 As mentioned earlier, veneers are primarily used to improve the appearance of a tooth.
 A crown would be chosen over a veneer if the damage were too far advanced or if there was not enough tooth left for even a small veneer.
-Veneers are typically used in cases where someone has broken, worn down, discoloured, or misshapen teeth.
+According to an orthodontist in Washington DC, veneers are typically used in cases where someone has broken, worn down, discoloured, or misshapen teeth.

 Veneers are also used for functional reasons.
 Some patients have teeth that keep them from closing their mouth all the way, or they may find themselves clenching or grinding their teeth (bruxism) at night, which can cause premature wear of the tooth enamel.
 If this condition is not corrected, the tooth may need to be capped with a crown for the patient to continue enjoying their favourite foods.

 To get dental veneers, the dentist will begin by taking an impression of your teeth using putty-like material that they can later send to a lab for custom fabrication.
 Typically, they will use the impression to create temporary veneers that you can wear until your permanent custom veneers are ready.